bluurryy/cargo-insert-docs/docs/cli.md

           Do not print cargo log messages

       --check
           Runs in 'check' mode.

           Exits with 0 if the documentation is up to date.
-Exits with 1 if the documentation is stale or if any errors occured
+          Exits with 1 if the documentation is stale or if any errors occured.

   -h, --help
           Print help (see a summary with '-h')